WaylonWalker/waylonwalker.com/pages/blog/a-case-for-tailwindcss.md

 ## It's hard to clash

-since the classes are so small and single purpose it's hard to end up with something like `.card` in two places that mean different things causing you to duplicate most of that css anyways so that the whole design doesn't break when you change one or the other.
+Since the classes are so small and single purpose it's hard to end up with something like `.card` in two places that mean different things causing you to duplicate most of that css anyways so that the whole design doesn't break when you change one or the other.